travel that transforms you

 Travel That Changes You

-SPONSORED – “I wasn’t happy.
-I knew I had to change my environment so I left to travel in 1984.
+“I wasn’t happy.
+I knew I had to change my environment, so I left to travel in 1984.
 It was total freedom.
 It’s the best feeling ever when you don’t know what’s around the corner.”
 It was this quote by Linda Nijlunsing that hooked me into listening to The Journey Podcast.
-It hooked me because it is exactly how I ended up leaving my job and career in 2006, and it the ‘not knowing what’s around the corner’ that kept me living on the road for 11 years.
+It hooked me because it is exactly how I ended up leaving my job and career in 2006, and it was the ‘not knowing what’s around the corner’ that kept me living on the road for 11 years.

 Travel can be transformative.
 It was for me.

-Maybe that’s why I love to hear stories travel that changes you and how the simple change of your day-to-day environment can sometimes be the best therapy anyone can have.
+Maybe that’s why I love to hear stories of travel that change you and how the simple change of your day-to-day environment can sometimes be the best therapy anyone can have.
 Travel frees you.
 It frees you from your routines, what you thought you knew, from possessions, and from the limitations you put on yourself.

-But the podcast episode I was listening to wasn’t necessarily a story about travel, it was a story about where travel leads you.
+But the podcast episode I was listening to wasn’t necessarily a story about travel; it was a story about where travel leads you.
 And it led Linda into the remote Alaska interior for love.

 “Alaska will feed you, make you happy, but if you don’t live by its rules, you will die.” –Linda Nijlunsing